 If you don't fancy going totally waste-free, read all about the simple ways you can cut down on your plastic consumption right now and become part of the solution, not the problem.

-The 10 super easy things we should all be doing every day to reduce our plastic use
+The 13 super easy things you can do to reduce your plastic use

 Read more plastic-free tips in GLAMOUR's AW18 issue, which is on newsstands now.